weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 ## Functional overview

-Weaviate core server usually runs as a stand-alone server that clients connect to in order to access data.
+Weaviate core usually runs as a stand-alone server that clients connect to in order to access data.
 An Embedded Weaviate instance is a process that runs as part of a client script or application.
-The instance can access a persistent datastore, but it exists when the client exists.
+The instance can access a persistent datastore, but the instance exits when the client exits.

 When your client runs, it checks for a stored Weaviate binary.
 If it finds one, the client uses that binary to create an Embedded Weaviate instance.
 If not, teh client downloads the binary.